civboot/ele/README.md

 When you use ctrl+o on (for example) the OUT line it jumps to the output file, which you can navigate/copy/etc.

-If you use ctrl+t+(optional number)+enter on the OUT line it expands the tail to the number given, or the system default (10 or so).
-Pressing ctrl+t again will close the block.
+If you use (optional number)+t+enter on the OUT line it expands the tail to the number given, or the system default (10 or so).
+Pressing t again will close the block.

 ctrl+h can be equivalently used to expand the head.
 Doing both will do both